KEYNOTE B36 – Lung Cancer Clinical Trial

 overview

-The KEYNOTE B36 study is intended for patients who have been diagnosed with, but have not yet been treated for, advanced or metastatic intrathoracic non-small cell lung cancer (NSCLC).
-This clinical study is evaluating the safety and efficacy of Tumor Treating Fields (TTFields) delivered by the NovoTTF-200T device concomitant with a standard immunotherapy agent, pembrolizumab, for first line treatment of patients with NSCLC.
+The KEYNOTE B36 study is intended for patients who have been diagnosed with, but have not been treated for, PD-L1 positive advanced or metastatic non-small cell lung cancer (NSCLC).
+This clinical study is evaluating the safety and efficacy of Tumor Treating Fields (TTFields) delivered by the NovoTTF-200T device concomitant with standard immunotherapy, pembrolizumab, compared to pembrolizumab alone for first line treatment of patients with advanced or metastatic NSCLC.
+[The KEYNOTE B36 study].

 Novocure GmbH, the study sponsor, maintains this website to help patients get basic information about the study.